rm51/sdc_project5/writeup_template.md

 # Should the find_cars X_scaler be the X_scaler_test or X_scaler which is the training data?
 If I use X_scaler_test it performs very badly.

 I wanted to save the previous frame and once I got a reliable detection draw that bbox on if it didn't find anything.
 But that part doesn't seem to be working.
 I also plan to use a deque to record the past ten bboxes so I can average them out and make them smoother.

+I also limited the x values so that if startx were less than 300 it wouldn't add them to the bboxes list.
+But that would only work for similar vidoes.
+If there were no left side of the road in the video then it would incorrectly filter out valid cars.